SciTools/iris/docs/src/userguide/subsetting_a_cube.rst

 =================

 The :doc:`loading_iris_cubes` section of the user guide showed how to load data into multidimensional Iris cubes.
-However it is often necessary to reduce the dimensionality of a cube down to something more appropriate and/or manageable.
+However it is often necessary to reduce the dimensionality of a cube down to something more appropriate and/or manageable, or only examine and analyse a subset of data in a dimension.

 Iris provides several ways of reducing both the amount of data and/or the number of dimensions in your cube depending on the circumstance.
 In all cases **the subset of a valid cube is itself a valid cube**.